-All the functions to be integrated are polynomials inside a given interval, rectangle or element.
-Therefore, we can integrate them exactly using a quadrature rule of enough degree, which could be either the usual Gaussian quadrature or the Gauss-Lobatto, which involves the end-points of the interval.
-We use Gauss-Lobatto quadratures for the integrals of $f_h \, p^2$ over intervals, so that the values at the endpoints can balance the flux terms of boundary integrals, obtaining then CFL conditions.
+We can integrate all the functions above by Gauss-Lobatto quadrature.
+We use it for the integrals of $f_h \, p^2$ over intervals, so that the endpoints values can balance the flux terms of boundary integrals, obtaining then CFL conditions.
+So

 We reorganize the terms involving the endpoints, which are in parenthesis.
 So